plof27/lnd-core/docs/README.md

-# Introduction bit
+# Introduction

-This is the base splash page!
-It is where you put the intro or whatever.
+Light and Dark is a 3D platformer that uses light (and dark!) as its mechanical gimmick.
+This project is being developed by Rose Peck for fun and to build skills.